emilyaviva/unicorn-tracker-api/README.md

-# Unicorn Tracker - Backend
+# Unicorn Tracker - API
-This is the backend for the [Unicorn Tracker frontend](emilyaviva/unicorn-tracker-frontend).
+This is the backend for the [Unicorn Tracker frontend](https://github.com/emilyaviva/unicorn-tracker-frontend).

 ## Initial setup
 You'll need to add some unicorns to start with.
 Run `rails db:seed` to seed a few into your database.